 Is it Okay to Add Sugar?

 Don’t worry about a little sugar, even the white stuff.
 The amount I added, a teaspoon, is just four grams of sucrose.
 And, if you use an actual food like honey or maple syrup, which have different (improved) metabolic effects compared to plain white sugar, the potential downsides of ingesting sugar are lessened even more.
 Besides, you can always use a non-caloric sweetener like stevia, which has its own set of benefits.

-Since writing this article a few weeks back, I’ve begun rotating egg yolk coffee into my morning routine.
-I don’t have it every day, but do have it several times a week, particularly if I have a busy day ahead of me where optimal productivity is required.
+This is a great drink to have if I have a busy day ahead of me where optimal productivity is required.
 Whole egg coffee seems to work well pre-workout, boosting energy, motivation, and providing a nice source of branched-chain amino acids for the training ahead.